Kenny de Meirleir

-Kenny de Meirleir is best known for his work on chronic fatigue syndrome (CFS), including the book Chronic Fatigue Syndrome: A Biological Approach (2002) which he co-edited with Patrick Englebienne.
+Kenny de Meirleir is a Belgian medical doctor best known for his work on chronic fatigue syndrome (CFS), including the book Chronic Fatigue Syndrome: A Biological Approach (2002) which he co-edited with Patrick Englebienne.
+He currently serves as medical director at the Whittemore Peterson Institute in Reno, Nevada.

 Education and career

 De Meirleir gained his medical degree from the VUB in Brussels in 1977, and completed an internal medicine residency in the Department of Internal Medicine, University Hospital of Vrije Universiteit, Brussels.

 He is among the authors of over 92 published scientific articles, most of them related to CFS.